Danny Trejo: 2000–2019: Spy Kids and Machete films

 In 2017, Trejo played the role of 'Muerte' in Cross Wars and the 2019 film Cross: Rise of the Villains respectively.

-Trejo appeared on Hell's Kitchen twice as a guest diner in Season 16's final dinner service and as a guest judge for the team challenge in the Season 21 episode "Everyone's Taco'ing About It".
+Trejo appeared on Hell's Kitchen twice: once as a guest diner in Season 16's final dinner service and once as a guest judge for the team challenge in the Season 21 episode "Everyone's Taco'ing About It".
 On August 6, 2017, Trejo made a guest appearance on season three of the Rick and Morty animated TV show, on the episode "Pickle Rick", in which he voiced the part of Mr. Jaguar.
 Together with Sasha Grey, he was a lead actor in Snapshot (2017), directed by Frankie Latina.
 That same year, he also appeared in Brooklyn Nine-Nine as Detective Rosa Diaz's father in an episode centered around Diaz's struggle to come out to her family.

 In the TV show The Flash, he appeared in the episode Elongated Journey Into Night as the father of Cisco's love interest, Gypsy.
 His character works as a breacher (an interdimensional bounty hunter) who can manipulate the space-time fabric and travel to parallel worlds.
 Since 2018 he has voiced the role of Vasquez the bodyguard on the Disney show Big City Greens.
 In 2019, Trejo played the roles of Jose in Wish Man, Eduardo Hernandez in Grand-Daddy Day Care, Miguel in The Short History of the Long Road, Carlos in The Outsider, himself in Madness in the Method, Grave-digger in Bullets of Justice, Rondo in 3 from Hell and himself in Slayer: The Repent less Killogy.
 Also in 2019, Trejo had a supporting role in the film Acceleration, as Santos.
 Trejo also voiced the role of Clint Beltran in the Family Guy episode "Shanksgiving".

-2020s: Present
+2020–present

 In 2021, Trejo competed in season five of The Masked Singer as "Raccoon" and was eliminated in his second appearance.
 Trejo later mentioned in the interview that he "couldn't stop laughing" after the panel had thought that "Raccoon" was originally portrayed by Danny DeVito.

 That same year, he appeared in season six of Running Wild with Bear Grylls on the episode "Danny Trejo in the Moab Desert" and portrayed one of the many forms of Mr. World in the first two episodes of the third and final season of American Gods.
 In 2021, Trejo portrayed the Ghost of Huet in the Disney+ puppet comedy Halloween special Muppets Haunted Mansion.
 In 2022, Trejo made his official Star Wars debut in the Disney+ space Western television series The Book of Boba Fett as a Rancor keeper on the episode "Chapter 3: The Streets of Mos Espa".

-In 2023, Danny Trejo made a surprise appearance on RuPaul’s Drag Race season 15, episode 7 “The Daytona Wind 2” acting challenge and referenced iconic queens of the past.
+The same year, he appeared as a surprise guest and judge on Hell's Kitchen season 21, episode 10, "Everyone's Taco'ing About It".
+In 2023, Danny Trejo made a surprise appearance on RuPaul's Drag Race season 15, episode 7 "The Daytona Wind 2" acting challenge and referenced iconic queens of the past.